 Like other kinds of arthritis, ankylosing spondylitis can sometimes flare.
 A flare-up happens when symptoms worsen.
 During a flare-up, you might need more care and treatment than you need at other times.
 Remission or partial remission is when you have fewer, milder, or no symptoms.

-Knowing when you might have a flare-up and what to expect can help you manage your health.
 Talk to your doctor about the best way to help prevent and soothe symptoms.
 There are several ways to ease symptoms and treat ankylosing spondylitis.

 Flare-ups and their symptoms can be very different for every person with ankylosing spondylitis.

 Most people with this condition notice symptoms from the ages of 17 to 45 years.
 Symptoms can also begin during childhood or in older adults.
 Ankylosing spondylitis is

 There are two main kinds of ankylosing spondylitis flare-ups: